YilingLin0610/2023-Hai-River-Flood-Mapping/README.md

 >
 > **Step 4**: Stretch

 We warp these steps in function `Mosaic_all` in  `pre_process_batch.py`.
-The function need four input parameter:
-> filepath: The filepath of the images.
->
-> shpfile: The shapefiles (orbits extent) used to clip images into HRB extent.
->
-> mosaic_path: The filepath storing the final result images.
->
->  images_target_name: The target images as references of histogram matching
+Here we clarify the structure of input SAR amplitude images.
+The entire Hai River Basin (HRB) is covered by four orbit path of Sentinel-1.
+We clip these orbit paths to the extent of the HRB and use them to clip the mosaicked images, thereby narrowing the processing area and saving processing time.
+The orbits files are uploaded to `Pre-processing\orbits`

 ### 1.1 Orbits